pgEdge/cloudflare-worker-template/README.md

 ### Add your local secret

-Additionally, you should make a `.dev.vars` file and set the `DB` environment variable there as well so that you can run the worker locally.
+Additionally, you should create a `.dev.vars` file and set the `DB` environment variable there as well so that you can run the worker locally.

 ```bash